KOLOR

 A MODULAR VINTAGE EQUALIZER PLAYGROUND

-Kolor is a cutting-edge EQ plugin, designed to add much needed colour to your digital mixes.
+This EQ plugin is different.
 Discover a stunning suite of ultra-rare vintage equalizers, presented as an easy-to-use modular equalizer playground.
 Mix and match different devices to find unique combinations that fit your style - and the track - best.
 Add texture and vibe to your tracks.
 Find a sound that’s uniquely yours.

 overview